esphome/esphome-docs/esphomeyaml/guides/automations.rst

 A simple push on this button should toggle the state of the dehumidifier.

-You *could* write an automation to do this task in Home Assistant's automation engine, but ideally the IoT should work without an internet connection and should not break without the MQTT server being online.
+You *could* write an automation to do this task in Home Assistant's automation engine, but ideally the IoT should work without an internet connection and should not break with the MQTT server being offline.

 That's why, starting with esphomelib 1.7.0, there's a new automation engine.
 With it, you can write some basic (and also some more advanced) automations using a syntax that is